 Rebecca Honig of ParentPowered and Jessica Webster of the Mid-Atlantic Equity Consortium recently offered a powerful webinar unpacking how educators can boost the effectiveness of family engagement efforts.
 When asked how they defined ‘family engagement’, their response was simple.

 “Family engagement is best thought of as a collection of habits.
 It’s all about the things that educators do each and every day that build a meaningful relationship between schools and families.”Jessica Webster (MAEC) & Rebecca Honig (ParentPowered)

 The power of habit for family engagement in schools

-Before we dive into those habits of effective family engagement in schools, let’s remember why families are so critical to student success.
+Before we dive into those habits, let’s remember why families are so critical to student success.